 65.64.
 The first Advocacy Certificate issued to a Fellow, and the first Advocacy Certificate issued in respect of any additional proceedings, will be valid until either 1 June or 1 December, whichever is the earlier, after 12 months have elapsed from the date on which that Certificate was issued.
 Thereafter, any civil or family Advocacy Certificate will be valid for a period of 3 years and any criminal Advocacy Certificate will be valid indefinitely subject to meeting the requirements for reaccreditation prescribed by the QASA.
-Until the QASA has been implemented, criminal advocates will be required to reaccredit with CILEX Regulation once every 5 years, through demonstration of compliance with the current CPD requirements for criminal advocates.
+Until the QASA has been implemented, cCriminal advocates will be required, as part of their CPD requirements, to undertake vulnerable witness training as stipulated by CILEx Regulation as part of their first Advocacy Certificate renewal. to reaccredit with CILEx Regulation once every 5 years, through demonstration of compliance with the current CPD requirements for criminal advocates.